 Entry-level position but highly technical, this person is responsible for basic sales platform administration and data analysis.
 Look for someone who loves data and is eager to learn.

 Sales Operations Analyst/Sales Operations Manager

 A sales operations analyst or sales operations manager is typically responsible for analyzing data in order to deliver strategic recommendations to sales operations, strategy, and initiatives.
-This person should have 2–3 years of experience under their belt and be comfortable navigating business intelligence platforms, building reports, and communicating insights clearly.
+This person should have 2–3 years of experience under their belt, understand sales methodologies, and be comfortable navigating business intelligence platforms, building reports, and communicating insights clearly.

 Senior Sales Operations Analyst/Senior Sales Operations Manager

 The more experienced counterpart to the above role, a senior sales operations analyst or senior sales operations manager, should bring 3–5 years of experience to the job.
 They should have a deep understanding of sales processes and technology and should be comfortable building and driving initiatives around optimizing those systems.
 Sometimes at larger companies, this role is specialized by initiative.
 For instance, you may encounter a business intelligence analyst, a growth analyst, a platforms and integrations analyst, and so on.

 Manager of Sales Operations/Director of Sales Operations